Russian Parliament ratifies WHO's FCTC.

 In Russia, a stale cigarette smoke hangs over restaurants and bars, there

 are few non-smoking areas.
-On the

-of carriages; they congregate in
+back of carriages; they congregate

-overcrowded smoking zones of airports, or male toilets to put on cigarettes
+in overcrowded smoking zones of airports, or male toilets to put on cigarettes

 besides the urinals before